Greenlock/Frau/README.md

 | service | true/false | Defines whether or not to redirect chat to a script |

 ### Development and Futurology
-Frau is very much a work-in-progress since ~~her~~ its model for running scripts is highly insecure, as it has no means for sandboxing.
+Frau is very much a work-in-progress since ~~her~~ its model for running scripts is highly insecure, as it has no means for controlling filesystem access.
 There is pretty much room for improvement everywhere.

 Feel free to fork and make improvements as you like.
 It needs them.